Efficient Approximation of Quantum Channel Fidelity Exploiting Symmetry: Introduction

-\paragraph*{Organization }The rest of this paper is organized as follows.
-Section~\ref{sec:preliminaries} provides an introduction to some fundamental notation and a brief overview of the problem of approximate quantum error correction.
-Section~\ref{sec:Tools} presents several tools for exploiting symmetries in semidefinite programs.
-Finally, our main result on approximate channel fidelity is presented in Section~\ref{sec:exloiting_symmetries}.
+\paragraph*{Organization } The rest of this paper is organized as follows.
+Section~\ref{sec:preliminaries} provides an introduction to some fundamental notation and a brief overview of the problem of approximate quantum error correction, and presents tools for exploiting symmetries in semidefinite programs.
+Finally, our proof for the main result is presented in Section~\ref{sec:exloiting_symmetries}.